Rnfudge02/technical_interview/Readme.md

 2. If the program cannot find the file, it will exit gracefully.
 3. The program ensures all bytes have been written in every iteraton before continuing, ensuring that the file is completely overwritten 3 times, or else an error will occur, and the program will exit gracefully.
 4. The program will produce user-readable error messages for issues like seeking, writing, syncing, etc...
-5. Evaluates symlinks, ensuring desired targeted data is deleted
+5. Evaluates symlinks, ensuring desired targeted data is deleted.

 ## Drawbacks
 1. The program currently is really inefficient for large files, due to the way that the random array is created in one sweep